ghowland/LawOfInformationLocality/README.md

 # Background

-I wrote this in the theme of technological self-named laws, when one wants to make a point and have a label to reference that point.
+I wrote this in the theme of technological self-named Axioms, when one wants to make a point and have a label to reference that point.

 Naming it after myself is primarily because it is my assertion that this is true, and I am not finding consensus or a way to even easily discuss this topic because there does not seem to be matching prior art.
 So having a unique label to reference this by is required to differentiate it from other ideas that are not covering the same material.

-If you can invalidate this Law, let me know and I will update it accordingly.
+If you can invalidate this Axiom, let me know and I will update it accordingly.

 I wrote this because there is a real problem going on with people ignoring local data, when it is the local data that will inform them on what their current problem-state is, and they are often looking outside their local data to determine what to do, and this causes problems.